worldline/angular-training/docs/src/en/tooling.md

 ```sh
 npm run build
 ```
-This command will build your project in production mode and put the geenrated sources in the `/dist` folder of your project.
+This command will build your project in production mode and put the generated sources in the `/dist` folder of your project.
 You can then deploy this folder on a file server such as Apache or nginx.

 :::tip
 Basic Angular CLI commands are listed in the README.md generated at the root of the project